IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/migrating-content.md

 Both _chunk-\*_ sub directories and the JSON files are suffixed by a 4 digit number.

-Impex imports slice files ordered by name.
+ImpEx imports slice files ordered by name.
 So the slices in sub directory `chunk-0001` will be imported first, then the slices in `chunk-0002` and so on.

 Same rule for `slice-*.json` files within the same `chunk-\*` sub directory : `slice-0001.json` will be imported before `slice-0002.json` and so on.

 > Know that import order is important.
-If you import content referencing images/videos in the wrong order, you will get broken links.
-Impex will rewrite/fix media links in the content if you **import content as first and media afterwards.**
+If you import content referencing images/videos in the wrong order, you will get broken links in your posts.
+ImpEx will rewrite/fix media links in the content if you **import content as first and media afterwards.**

-Have a look at this [sample Impex export](https://github.com/IONOS-WordPress/cm4all-wp-impex/tree/develop/impex-cli/tests/fixtures/simple-import) provided by the Impex plugin to get a clue about a minimal working impex export containing content and referencing images.
+Have a look at this [sample ImpEx export](https://github.com/IONOS-WordPress/cm4all-wp-impex/tree/develop/impex-cli/tests/fixtures/simple-import) provided by the ImpEx plugin to get a clue about a minimal working ImpEx export containing content and referencing images.

 ## Data files